Code-Institute-Submissions/interactive-frontend-4/README.md

 >Cannot read property 'getContext' of null

-I was trying to use a component to make this component as an object but I read on developers mozilla :
+I was trying to use a component to make this component as an object but I read on developers mozilla:

 > Warning: This object is only intended for code running with chrome privileges.
 Exposing the object to regular web code was a mistake.
 If you use this object on your web page, your site might break at any time!
 In current versions of Firefox only a few interfaces required for compatibility are still accessible.
 Don't use Components!